-George Lucas collaborated previously with screenwriters Willard Huyck and Gloria Katz on “Howard the Duck,” and in terms of recalling that fiasco, this pic does pretty much everything but quack.
-A wild farce with more than 100 speaking parts, pic offers scant appeal.
+George Lucas collaborated previously with screenwriters Willard Huyck and Gloria Katz on “Howard the Duck,” and in terms of recalling that fiasco, “Radioland Murders” does pretty much everything but quack.
+A wild farce with more than 100 speaking parts, pic offers scant appeal to the MTV generation and is too frenetic for anyone who might appreciate its Golden-Age-of-radio setting.
 The result should be a static-ridden, one-note box office tune.

 As a rule, you know a movie is in trouble when psycho comic Bobcat Goldthwaite — among the lengthy roster of celebrity cameos — provides one of the movie’s more restrained performances.

 Billed as a “romantic mystery-comedy,””Radioland” wants to be a cross between “Clue” and a Marx Bros. movie, with perhaps a pinch of “Radio Days” and the short-lived TV show “On the Air” thrown in for good measure.

 The result, however, is a well-intentioned but annoyingly shrill exercise virtually devoid of romance, suspense or wit.
 Director Mel Smith (“The Tall Guy”) struggles to make sense of the scattershot screenplay, written by “Howard” and “Indiana Jones and the Temple of Doom” scribes Huyck and Katz as well as the team of Jeff Reno and Ron Osborn, working from a story by Lucas.

 Set in 1939, all the action takes place during the debut night of a new radio network, WBN, emanating from a Chicago studio.
 One of the writers (Brian Benben) is seeking to woo back his estranged wife (Mary Stuart Masterson), the owner’s assistant, in the midst of the startup chaos.